-The Grants Accounting Staff of the Office of the Comptroller's Grants Administration Division provides direct assistance to Departments for all grant management and processing activities.
+The GAD provides direct assistance to Departments for all grant management and processing activities.
 This section of the policy pertains directly to the grant accounting and reporting functions once the grant has been awarded.

 1.0 Notice of Grant Award (NOGA)